+Article submissions should be double-spaced with a minimum of 1000 words and with three credible sources.
 Because this journal publishes electronically, page limits are not as relevant as they are in the world of print publications.
 We are happy, therefore, to let authors take advantage of this greater "bandwidth" to include material that they might otherwise have to cut to get into a print journal.
 This said, authors should exercise some discretion with respect to length.

 Set the font color to black for the majority of the text.
 We encourage authors to take advantage of the ability to use color in the production of figures, maps, etc., however, you need to appreciate that this will cause some of your readers problems when they print the document on a black & white printer.
 For this reason, you are advised to avoid the use of colors in situations where their translation to black and white would render the material illegible or incomprehensible.

 Whenever possible use italics to indicate text you wish to emphasize rather than underlining it.
 The use of color to emphasize text is discouraged.